mathisbot/beskar-os/README.md

 I don't have access to a nice testing hardware.
 If you find anything, please contact me!

 If the bootloader runs but the computer stalls right after (i.e. the screen gets filled with text then turns black), the kernel has likely crashed with an INVALID OPCODE exception very early.
 Try to build the kernel for an older version of x86-64.
+If you happen to have a COM1 serial port on your hardware, you can receive debug messages when connecting to it (using PuTTY for example).

-In any other cases, the kernel **SHOULD** give information any problem it encounters.
+In any other cases, the kernel **SHOULD** print information on the screen about any problem it encounters.

 ## Sources and inspirations